treehousetim/lumen-common-response-fields/README.md

 # lumen-common-response-fields
-Provides a trait to use in controllers in a lumen project to provide common output fields
+Provides a middleware to use in a lumen project to provide common output fields

 ## fields added to response output
   * `httpCode`